Renfrew, Ontario: Low Square

 Low Square is located at the corner of Raglan Street and Railway Avenue in downtown Renfrew.
 The square is a park setting containing the cenotaph, and the Town Hall.
 In 1918, with approval of Council, and at his own expense, the Honourable Thomas Low donated and landscaped the property as a gift to the town for the purpose of constructing a cenotaph to honour local soldiers who died in The Great War, but he died before it was unveiled.
-The Renfrew Police station (later the OPP detachment) was built as a small brown brick building on the back of the square in 1972, replacing the station directly to the south of it.
-A new town hall was constructed as an addition to the police station, in the 1980s, with municipal offices moving from the old Temperance Hall building directly across the street.
+The Renfrew Police station (later the OPP detachment) was built as a small brown brick building on the back of the square officially opening October 15, 1970, replacing the station directly to the south of it (formerly the Albion Hotel).
+A new town hall was constructed as an addition to the police station, in 1985, with municipal offices moving from the old Temperance Hall building directly across the street.
 In February 2017, the full building became town hall offices and Ontario Court of Justice offices when the police moved to a new location at 450 O'Brien Road.
 The name of Tom Low lives on in the Park he landscaped, which A.A.
 Wright declared "from this time on and for all time to be known as Low Square”.